Thrills and Spills:

 Presumably the impression of a ghostly human form was created by the light of the gas lamp passing through the branches of trees in the square.

 Some maintained that the illusion had been deliberately masterminded by mischievous individuals, and fingers were pointed at medical students — the usual suspects when trouble is afoot — fiddling with a magic lantern in the attic of a nearby house.
-Possibly it was to counter this slur on the profession that the Lancet proposed its street light theory, and recommended that the offending gas lamp be extinguished, temporarily, until the fuss died down.
-No light from the lamp, no ghost: no ghost, no crowds.
+Possibly it was to counter this slur on the profession that The Lancet proposed its street light theory and recommended that the offending gas lamp be extinguished, temporarily, until the fuss died down.
+No light from the lamp, the argument went, no ghost.
+No ghost, no crowds.